afronski/awsgentleman-aws-code-services-example/README.md

 ## Description

-Set of tools used for a [AWS Gentleman live stream](https://awsgentleman.com/live) about *AWS Code* services family.
+Set of tools used for a [AWS Maniac live stream](https://awsmaniac.com/live) about *AWS Code* services family.

 ## Prerequisites